maxall41/RustSASA/README.md

 RustSASA is a Rust library for computing the absolute solvent accessible surface area (ASA/SASA) of each atom in a given protein structure using the Shrake-Rupley algorithm[1].
 ## Features:
 - 🦀 Written in Pure Rust
-- ⚡️ 3X Faster than Biopython
+- ⚡️ 3X Faster than Biopython and ~120% faster than Freesasa
 - 🧪 Full test coverage

 ## RustSASA Implementation vs Biopython Implementation